Kings Row: Legacy

 In the film, Reagan's character, Drake McHugh, has both legs amputated by a sadistic surgeon, played by Coburn.
 When he comes to, following the operation, he gasps in shock, disbelief, and horror, "Where's the rest of me?"
 Reagan used that line as the title of his 1965 autobiography.
 Reagan and most film critics considered Kings Row his best film.
 Reagan called the film a "slightly sordid but moving yarn" that "made me a star."

 Television series

-The film was adapted into a 1955 television series, with Jack Kelly (who later portrayed Bart Maverick in Maverick with James Garner as Bret Maverick) in Cummings' role and Robert Horton who subsequently played scout Flint McCullough in Wagon Train performing Reagan's part.
+The film was adapted into a 1955 television series, with Jack Kelly in Cummings' role and Robert Horton performing Reagan's part.
 The show appeared as one of three rotating series on the earliest William T. Orr production, Warner Bros.
 Presents.
-The other two series were Casablanca, another TV version of a renowned movie (featuring Charles McGraw in Humphrey Bogart's role), and Cheyenne, starring Clint Walker, a Western later produced by Roy Huggins that went on to its own time slot for several years until it started rotating with Bronco which starred Ty Hardin, another Warner Bros.
-Western.
-At the conclusion of each episode of Warner Bros.
-Presents, host Gig Young would interview a different actor from a new Warner Brothers movie about the studio's latest theatrical release.
 Kings Row ran for seven episodes.